 How to get there: The Calgary International Airport is a major hub, with extensive service both domestically and internationally.
 Air Canada and WestJet are the main airlines with flights in and out of YYC, and they codeshare with many airlines around the world.

 How to get around: Calgary isn’t the best when it comes to public transportation, so unless you’re sticking to the downtown area you may have to shell out for an Uber or taxi.
-The Car2Go program is a good alternative, as is cycling if you happen to be visiting during the warmer months.
+If you happen to be visiting during the warmer months, cycling or renting a scooter is also an option.

 When to go: Not going to lie, Calgary is downright bone-chilling in the winter, which pretty much runs from October to March.
 The very best time to visit is May through September, which sees warm weather along with much happier people (we get awfully sick of those -30 temperatures!).